kappter/random/README.markdown

 - Improve the UI with additional styling options, themes, or a downloadable summary report.
 - Customize data label appearance (e.g., font size, background opacity) for better readability.
 - Add formatting options for the digit sequence (e.g., spaces every 10 digits).
+- Add user-configurable parameters for methods like Logistic Map (e.g., adjustable `r`) or Middle-Square (e.g., seed input).
+- Visualize the Cellular Automaton Rule 30 evolution as an optional overlay.

 ## License
 This project is open-source and available under the MIT License.